 What promises do we have?
 That God will be a Father to us.
 And that we will be his children (2 Cor.
 6:18).
 We have an eternal future in relationship with our creator and redeemer.
 How wonderful is that?

-Now, since we have that promise, how should it impact our lives?
-Paul instructs the Corinthian church that it should lead them to root out of their lives anything that would get in the way of personnel holiness.
+Now, since we have these promises, how should they impact our lives?
+Paul instructs the Corinthian church that it should lead them to root out of their lives anything that would get in the way of perfecting holiness.
 And it really should be the same for me.
 So if it does not belong in my life, I should get rid of it.
-Anything, whether physical or spiritual, that is a contaminate, should be removed.
+Anything, whether physical or spiritual, that is contaminated, should be removed.
 I need to work toward perfecting personal holiness.
 Whether I can achieve that in this life or not is uncertain.
 But it should be my goal.